Hearing Children in the Time of COVID-19

 – “Yes!
 Since I was 3 years old.”

-– Me: “Something serious must have happened at that time?”
+– Me: “Something serious must have happened at that moment?”

 – “Yes, but I forgot…”